quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Negotiation packet, it MUST drop all subsequent Version Negotiation packets on that connection.

-Servers MUST validate that the client's `Currently Attempted Version` matches the version in the long header that carried the handshake version information.
-Similarly, clients MUST validate that the server's `Negotiated Version` matches the long header version.
+Servers MUST validate that the client's `Chosen Version` matches the version in the long header that carried the handshake version information.
+Similarly, clients MUST validate that the server's `Chosen Version` matches the long header version.
 If an endpoint's validation fails, it MUST close the connection.
 If the connection was using QUIC version 1, it MUST be closed with a transport error of type `VERSION_NEGOTIATION_ERROR`.